blab/ncov-19B/narratives/ncov-19B_resurgence.md

 Clades 19A & 19B, in purple and dark blue at the bottom of the tree, predominated early in the pandemic.
 However, these clades were soon eclipsed by viruses in clade 20A and its descendants.

-Clade 20A probably dominated for multiple reasons:
+Clade 20A and descendants probably dominated for multiple reasons:
 This clade was exported globally, especially to Europe, as early as January 2020 where it spread rapidly undetected for over a month prior to lockdowns.
 Additionally, spike D614G is one of the clade-defining mutations, and this substitution likely confers [increased transmissibility](https://pubmed.ncbi.nlm.nih.gov/32697968/).